 The contents of our pants – and our gender identities – are nobody else’s business.
 No exceptions.

 I haven’t covered the matter of gender stereotyping and the common and insidious idea that only so-called ‘gender critical’ feminists care about this, while the rest of us float around in an insipid haze of pink and believe the gender binary is wonderful.
 Please read this if you’re at all concerned about whether self-ID is going to somehow lead to a loss of diversity within genders.
-(Obviously, this is just one article, so please feel free to add other trans-positive stereotype-challenging material.)
+(Obviously, this is just one article, so please feel free to comment to add other trans-positive stereotype-challenging material.)

 Picture shows a transgender symbol in a circle on a copper background, with the female coded cross at the bottom, the male coded arrow in the top right and a combination of the two in the top left.
 By PhotoComiX, shared under a creative commons licence.